 1. FHA Loan

-FHA loans are insured by the Federal Housing Administration––allowing mortgage lenders to offer easier qualifying terms to interested home buyers.
+The Federal Housing Administration insures FHA loans––allowing mortgage lenders to offer easier qualifying terms to interested home buyers.
 This particular mortgage program is a good choice for home buyers who don’t qualify for other types of loans.

-FHA loans are available in 15 and 30-year terms with fixed interest rates, which can make it easier to manage your money over the loan term compared to adjustable-rate mortgage products.
+FHA loans are available in 15- and 30-year terms with fixed interest rates, making it easier to manage your money over the loan term than adjustable-rate mortgage products.

-This loan type is only available for the purchase or refinance of a primary residence.
-Borrowers must have a debt-to-income ratio lower than 43% and verifiable work history for at least two years to meet the eligibility requirements.
+This loan type is only available to purchase or refinance a primary residence.
+Borrowers must have a debt-to-income ratio lower than 43% and a verifiable work history for at least two years to meet the eligibility requirements.

 Closing costs can also be rolled into the loan if you are interested in a no-closing cost mortgage, but it’s important to remember that you’ll pay interest on this amount over the lifetime of your loan term.